Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 A home filled with love, artistry, and community (And a workshop that made me green with jealousy).
 This place is a reminder of just what a home can be.
 More than just walls keeping the weather out but a fanciful world that provides rest and creativity, inspiring others even when the owners are long gone.

-If you’re ever in Montecito, California I highly suggest signing up for the $25 tour.
-It’s a walk through time into interior design of the past and will give you so much inspiration you won’t know what to do with it.
+If you’re ever in Montecito, California I highly suggest signing up for the $25 tour..
+It’s a walk-through time into Spanish Revival interior design of the past and will give you so much inspiration you won’t know what to do with it.
 The coffee table book of the home is a little pricey but one you’ll reference back to a million times if only to see the sketches of the tiles and other details that went into this place.

 Casa Blanca Pool House

 Later, Mrs. Marguerite Eyer Wilbur, an oil tycoon’s widow, bought the property and built her own home there to lead writing retreats.
 The home was later demolished except for a small portion of it called “The Honeymoon Cottage” which is the beach house that I got to stay at growing up.
-The land was then divided into seven units where 6 of them now hold Moorish style homes in honor of George Washington Smith’s original design for the Casa Blanca Pool House, and creates the dream setting it currently holds now.
+The land was then divided into seven units where 6 of which now hold Moorish-style homes in honor of George Washington Smith’s original design for the Casa Blanca Pool House, and create the dream setting it currently holds.

 The Santa Barbara Mission in Spanish Revival Style